How To Become A Life Coach + 56 Coaching Niches

 - Credentialed Trainers by the ICF

-Most strong coaching programs offer you training in setting up your business, finding clients, and marketing your skills.
+Most strong life coach training programs offer you training in setting up your business, finding clients, and marketing your skills.

 - small business